PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 5. Download ZIP File
 * For an option that does not require any additional software downloads, select the “Download ZIP” option.
 This will download a zipped version of the Vuforia Spatial Edge Server folder, most likely to the _Downloads_ folder of the computer.
     * When the download completes, locate the file in Finder and move it into the _Documents_ folder.
 Unzip the file if it did not unzip automatically.
-5. The _SpatialToolbox_ folder inside of the _SpatialToolbox-Mac-Interns_ folder will need to be moved to sit directly in the _Documents_ folder, regardless of download method.
-If this folder is not in the correct spot, the connection will not be properly established.
+6. **Move** the _SpatialToolbox_ folder (from inside of the _SpatialToolbox-Mac-Interns_ folder) to directly in the _Documents_ folder
+* If this folder is not in the correct spot, the connection will not be properly established.

 #### For Windows Users